CrankOne/hep-soft/README.md

 The most prominent drawbacks one can realize about running it in Docker environment is portages tree that produces extreme amount of tiny files that makes Docker containers run very slow.
-We do overcome this issue by holding the official portages tree on squashfs in userspace.
+We do overcome this issue by holding the official portages tree on squashfs.
+Other things have to be noticed, however.